tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

   - For learning labs/workshop sessions, which are always in front of a PC, tethered devices are ok.
 If we want to expand to other learning experiences, then standalone headsets make more sense.
   - *The most important part point: students should be able to either see real PC screens without eye strain, and have the ability to flick the headset up but with the headset still operating and sending tracking and stereo sound*.
   - optional (very basic hand tracking for the WL)
   - So far and due to its open-source nature: [Lynx R-1](https://www.lynx-r.com/) currently appears to be the best bet all-around headset for developing prototypes for this (access to cameras, handtracking and so on).
-It also possesses the ability the flick the headset up.
+It also possesses the ability the flick the headset up, unlike the Meta Quest 3 which is a better headset overall.

 - **Tracking and Modelling**: If AR glasses without positional tracking are used by students, then tracking their position and the space becomes required (even if headsets have positional tracking, SteamVR lighthouses may help).
 In addition, the WL should have a 3D reconstruction of the environment in which it will navigate, hear and talk.
 I know there has been many advances in computer vision in this area, but haven't had time to dwell on research.